Updated May 6th, 2019.

 The trek ends in the town of Chairo where you can either spend another night or catch a direct transfer back to the city.

 By Plane – El Alto International Airport is serviced by most South American airlines, connecting La Paz to all major cities over the continent.
 There are very few direct flights outside of South America with most stopping over in Santa Cruz.
+If you’re heading from the airport into the city centre, grab a minibus for 4.50 bolivianos per person to save some cash!

-By Bicycle – La Paz is very popular amongst cyclists and the autopista highway makes it relatively easy to enter the city by bike.
+By Bicycle – La Paz is very popular amongst cyclists and the Autopista highway makes it relatively easy to enter the city by bike.
 Some streets can be extremely steep so always ensure you’ve checked your brakes before you travel!

 Where to go Next?